dtcenter/METplus/docs/Verification_Datasets/datasets/gdas_ice.rst

   Present data set appears to be a 6-7 day latency (no documented latency)

 Variables available
+  Here is a list of relevant variables.
+There are more in the grib2 files.
  * Cloud mixing ratio, CMWR
  * Ice water mixing ratio, IWMR
  * Rain water mixing ratio, RWMR